davidlee-ca/elevate-techjam-dollar-bytes/README.md

 As part of the Hackathon, TD provides a dataset of thousands of realistic virtual customers and their financial information, accessible through a RESTful API (link to [TD Da Vinci](https://td-davinci.com/)).

+**Technologies used:** Python (requests, grequests, pandas, json), PostgreSQL (with PostGIS extension), Amazon Web Services

 ### Data extraction

-Data extraction is accomplished through a [group of Python scripts](src/data/) running on multiple AWS EC2 t3.micro instances.
+Data extraction is accomplished through a [group of Python scripts](src/data/) running on multiple AWS EC2 *t3.micro* instances.
 The following information were captured:

  - Raw data of virtual customers, through the [RawData](https://td-davinci.com/documents/raw-data) endpoint: basic demographic data, location of their principal residence, total annual income, etc.
  - Customer bank account and credit card balances, through the [Account](https://td-davinci.com/documents/account) endpoint: deposit, chequing, and credit card accounts